 - Or you hear the sales talk, “I’m the importer and therefore the cheapest”, or “I will beat anyone’s price” or “You must buy it now because I have another buyer coming to purchase at this price.”
 This is all sales talk and hype.

 - The same exact diamond should cost the same everywhere, within 5% or so, if all the diamonds are independently certified by a recognized diamond grading laboratory and all the gemology factors are the same.
 But optically the same two diamonds with the same specs may not have same optical properties of sparkle and brilliance.
 If you ignore the more factor, the cut factor of the diamond, and only shop carat weight or color and clarity, you will make a poor decision based on incomplete information.

 - For Internet shopping: Without the following “Diamond Facts” tutorial, how can you feel comfortable purchasing online, without a qualified diamond expert to assist you?
 You cannot view the optical brilliance of a diamond on the Internet, in person, just from reading specs on a chart or viewing a two dimensional closeup photo of the diamond.
 You cannot see the sparkle online.

 - Natural diamonds have always had a future market value, usually upward.
 Natural diamonds are rare and can only be mined once.
 Made by mother nature, each diamond is unique and with a GIA certificate, gives you peace of mind that what you are purchasing today has long lasting value.
 GIA certificate diamonds have the GIA certificate number etched on the edge of the diamond, for easy identification.
 There is a very large active diamond market that all natural diamonds can be easily valued for insurance purposes or for cash trade-in value on a larger diamond.
 Natural diamonds have long lasting value and as an heirloom, generations of family members in the future will benefit from your purchase today.
 We have seen the grandchildren bring in grandma's diamond purchased 70 years ago for $1000 that is worth $5000 today.
-Natural diamonds are worth more because or their rarity and we recommend purchasing natural diamond jewelry for its long lasting value.
+Natural diamonds are worth more because or their rarity and we recommend purchasing natural GIA certified diamonds and jewelry for its long lasting value.

 Malnekoff Jewelers helps you shop with confidence, with the following diamond purchase formula to assist you: